 Rules for Using Conjunctions

 Conjunctions serve as linguistic bridges, connecting words, phrases, and clauses to construct cohesive and coherent sentences.
 These indispensable elements of grammar, including coordinating, subordinating, and correlative conjunctions, facilitate fluid communication and enhance the clarity and complexity of expression in both spoken and written language.
-Understanding their rules is essential.
+Understanding their rules is essential, and practicing with conjunction exercises can significantly improve your grasp of these crucial components.

 Parallel Structure